 I was introduced to the concept of Social Stories about 10 years ago by Pat Getz, the support services coordinator at the Montessori School of Syracuse.
 The Social Stories technique, in my experience, works very well with Montessori Grace & Courtesy lessons.

-“Grace and Courtesy” is the term we use to describe manners and learning how to be polite.
-It encompasses such basics as how to walk in the classroom, how to watch someone working, how to say please and thank you, etc. See more examples here and here.
+“Grace and Courtesy” is the term we use to describe manners and learning how to be polite, with respect to cultural norms and values.
+Generally speaking, these lessons encompass basics such as how to walk in the classroom, how to watch someone working, how to say please and thank you, etc. See more examples here and here.

 What are Social Stories?